Accumold + DMACC = Your Future

 The Robotics & Control Systems Engineering Technology program prepares students for a career as a technician in industrial manufacturing.
 At the end of the program, students should be able to diagnose and repair industrial equipment ranging from the basic motor control devices used in hard automation to the sophisticated industrial robots and computer-integrated manufacturing cells that utilize microprocessors for programming and servo control.

-For more information about the The Robotics & Control Systems Engineering Technology program, please visit their website at DMACC Program Details.
+For more information about The Robotics & Control Systems Engineering Technology program, please visit their website at DMACC Program Details.

-Copyright © 2023 Accumoldscholars - All Rights Reserved.
+Copyright © 2025 Accumoldscholars - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.